ZakaHaceCosas/dev-utils/README.md

 const query = "   mY  sEaRcH      qUÉry_1  ";

 const str = StringUtils.normalize(query);
-const str2 = StringUtils.normalize(query, true);
+const str2 = StringUtils.normalize(query, { strict: true });
 console.log(str); // "my search query_1"
 console.log(str2); // "mysearchquery1"
 ```

-`string-utils` offers a `validate(str, strict?, stripCliColors?)` function to normalize strings, so they're easier to work with.
+`string-utils` offers a `validate(str, options)` function to normalize strings, so they're easier to work with.
 It removes outer and inner trailing spaces, lowercases everything, and replaces weird characters like `á` or `ë` with `a` and `e`.

-When `true` passed as the 2nd argument, it also removes underscores, hyphens, and other non-alphanumeric characters.
-When `true` passed as the 3rd argument, it removes `\x1b` control characters used for coloring CLI strings.
+When `strict` is set to `true`, it also removes underscores, hyphens, and other non-alphanumeric characters.

 ### String capitalization